MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

   - course: MEng in Computer Science Engineering - Laurea Magistrale in Ingengeria Informatica
     institution: University of Modena and Reggio Emilia
     year: 2018
-  - course: MSc in Management of Innovation and Entrepreneurship - Laurea Magistrale in Management dell'Innovazione e Imprenditorialità
+  - course: MSc in Management of Innovation and Entrepreneurship - (Laurea Magistrale)
     institution: University of Milan
     year: 2016
   - course: BEng in Management Engineering - Laurea in Ingegneria Gestionale